Indicted Texas attorney general says he is staying in office

 He also faces charges he illegally acted as a securities agent for a separate firm.
 He can face up to 99 years in prison if convicted.

-Paxton was charged by a grand jury after a probe by the Texas Rangers, a statewide police agency, and two special prosecutors with Republican ties.
+Paxton was charged by a grand jury after a probe by the Texas Rangers, a widely respected statewide police agency, and two special prosecutors who have defended prominent Republicans.